-We made arrangements to have the AquaGo installed at their service center in Lakeland, Florida just before we left Florida.
+We made arrangements to have the Truma AquaGo Water Heater installed at their service center in Lakeland, Florida just before we left Florida.
 Unless you buy a new unit with the Truma AquaGo already installed, getting it installed is part of the ownership experience.

-In the video below we show you what it was like getting it installed aftermarket (and having our old water heater removed!).
+In the video below, we show what it was like getting it installed aftermarket (and having our old water heater removed!).

 We were very pleased with the professionalism and quality of the install!

-After several months of using the Truma AquaGo Comfort Plus, we shared our thoughts and experience in the videos below:
+After several months of using the Truma AquaGo Comfort Plus Water Heater, we shared our thoughts and experience in the videos below: